 CSD Data and information distribution

-Reconnaissance and surveillance in civil and military environments often involve the use of different systems, which are subordinate to different areas of responsibility.
-In multinational operations, data exchange must also be possible between different nations with different authorizations.
+Intelligence, reconnaissance and surveillance in civil and military environments often require the collaboration of different organizations and/or domains and thus the usage of different systems and services.
+In multinational operations, data exchange must be possible between different nations with different access rights.
 Security and data protection regulations must be observed.
-The exchange of data between sensor, evaluation and analysis systems of different manufacturers and nations is often not seamless, which makes situation determination more difficult.
-The assignment of evaluation results to specific questions or the use of all relevant data and the information derived from them for evaluation and analysis purposes is often only insufficiently possible due to interoperability problems.
-To solve this problem, a concept for the demand-oriented distribution of data was developed and implemented.
-A Coalition Shared Data (CSD) server is used for the storage and distribution of evaluation results.
+The integration of data provided by sensor, exploitation and analysis systems into a common operational picture is often difficult due to incompatibilities of interfaces, data formats and information models.
+To solve this problem, a concept for the appropriate distribution of data was developed, specified and implemented.
+A Coalition Shared Data (CSD) server is used for the storage, dissemination and allocation of Joint ISR products such as images, videos or exploitation reports.

 Example of data and information distribution in a multinational intelligence network with CSD servers.